 Chris Tabb, an O&M Consultant for the Texas School for the Blind and Visually Impaired, offers several O&M resources and tools on LiveBinder.

 Scout compiles online resources on all aspects of visual impairments and blindness and is maintained by the Perkins School for the Blind.
 Scout’s Overview for O&M provides links to general information about O&M. The web page also has specific categories that feature more web resources.

 This section of the TSBVI website compiles a list of resources for O&M, including various instructional resources.

 Perkins School for the Blind O&M Pinterest Page

 Perkins maintains an O&M Pinterest page with a variety of ideas and resources for helping individuals with a visual impairment.

-This section of the APH website is dedicated to resources for Cortical Visual Impairment (CVI).
+This section of the American Printing House for the Blind (APH) website is dedicated to resources for cortical visual impairment (CVI).
 The O&M web page includes instructional resources for teaching students with CVI.